RPSGT Handbook

 The BRPT has trademarked both in the USA and internationally the following marks:

-All test materials and all publication of the BRPT both printed and electronic are copyrighted.
-These trademarks and copyrights are protected under US and International law and any unauthorized use of these marks or copyrights are prohibited and violations are subject to prosecution under the applicable laws.
+All test materials and all publications of the BRPT, both printed and electronic, are copyrighted.
+These trademarks and copyrights are protected under US and International law, and any unauthorized use of these marks or copyrights are prohibited.
+Violations are subject to prosecution under the applicable laws.
 In order to use any of these marks or portions of these materials, individuals or organizations must obtain prior approval in writing from the BRPT office.

 No-show status is assigned to candidates who: